MuhammadHinanAli/Final-Year-Project/README.md

 ## 🧠 AI Chatbot Integration

-This project uses OpenAI (ChatGPT API) or Google Dialogflow to power an intelligent assistant for students.
+This project uses GEMINI AI API to power an intelligent assistant for students.

-- Configure API keys in the backend
+- Configure API keys in the FRONTEND
 - Responses are context-aware and tailored to EduQuest's domain

 ---